danielnflam/Deep-Learning-Models-for-bone-suppression-in-chest-radiographs/README.md

  # How to run the software using the pre-trained model:
  The pre-trained model is in the root directory, called "trained_network.tar".
 This tar file is a dictionary containing the model state-dict, optimiser state-dict, and scheduler state-dict, the number of epochs completed and the number of real image-pairs shown to train the model.
+ You will need to add relevant code to shunt your tensors + the network into GPU.

+ 1) Input your desired dataset into datasets.py
+ Then, either:
- 1) Run analysis_script.ipynb on jupyter notebook or jupyter lab
+ 2) Run analysis_script.ipynb on jupyter notebook or jupyter lab
- Alternatively:
- 1) Run test.py
+ Or:
+ 2) Modify produce_suppressed_images to get your desired settings & paths
+ 3) Run produce_suppressed_images.py in python console.

  # Training dataset used to generate the pre-trained model:
  Training data from the JSRT Chest X-ray dataset (not included) by Shiraishi et al. (https://doi.org/10.2214/ajr.174.1.1740071) and the bone-suppressed version by Juhász et al. (https://doi.org/10.1007/978-3-642-13039-7_90).
 The dataset can be downloaded from https://www.kaggle.com/hmchuong/xray-bone-shadow-supression.